tedski999/event-of-the-day/README.md

 $ eventoftheday download
 ```

 This command may take a while, as each Wikipedia article, from `January_1` to `December_31`, has to be downloaded and parsed.
-Finally, the parsed events will be saved to disk in JSON format.
+The parsed events for each day are saved to disk.

 Now with all the major historic events downloaded, we can use the following commands to print them: